 All of the Grain Belt Headers have a self-contained hydraulic system.
 The feeder house drive shaft is connected to a gearbox by a drive line.
-The output shaft of the gearbox drives the hydraulic pump.
-Oil flows to the knife drive, then to the draper control circuit.
+The output shaft of the gearbox drives the hydraulic pumps (CanAm units have one pump).
+Oil flows to the knife drive from the large displacement pump, and, then to the draper control circuit from the smaller displacement pump (CanAm units - draper circuit feeds from knife circuit).
 The draper control circuit is split between the lateral drapers and the center draper.
 The oil then returns to the reservoir tank.
-With the optional header-driven reel, the drapers and the reel are plumbed in parallel with separate flow-controls.
-There are two relief valves in the system, one in the knife drive circuit and the second in the flow control of the draper circuit.
+Adapters with a header-driven reel have the drapers and the reel plumbed in parallel with separate flow-controls.
+There are two relief valves in the system, one in the knife drive circuit and the second in the flow control of the draper circuit (a third for header-driven reels in the reel circuit).

-Operating Pressure - Knife Circuit
+Operating Pressure